domingomendivil/shorturls/README.md

 - To run a local instance of DynamoDb, run the following:
 "docker run -d -p 8000:8000 --network=local-api-network --name dynamo-local amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb"

+Your DynamoDb instance will start running on port 8000 on host "dynamo-local"

+Acces to DynamoDb is with HTTP, so to connecto to it, you must configure the connection as the following: "http://dynamo-local:8000"

 - Create your tables, by importing the model "URLS-workbench.json" with AWS DynamoDb Workbench.
 This file is located in the root directory of the repo.

 - To run a local instance of your AWS function.
 Go to the directory of the function.
 E.g. /createshorturl.
 There you have a file named "template.yaml".
 You can build the AWS Function by running "sam build".